fotosyn/PiPaperStatus/README.md

 To ensure that any icon files are loaded in correctly, make sure the pathway is set correctly in:

 ```
-device_path = "/home/pi/your/path/"
+device_path = "/home/<your_user_name>/path-to/pipaperstatus"
 ```

-Make sure the path reflects where you have installed this script, and that the username (in this case shown as `pi`) matches your own configuration.
+Make sure the path reflects where you have installed this script, and that the username matches your own configuration.
 This will allow you to load in an icon file as part of the display.

 ### Making your own icon files